 Well, the important thing is to have a quality integration and a quality product.
-We certainly are focused on having that done in a timely fashion, but what's more important for us is rather than managing the precise amount of money we spend is to ensure that we get a great product that can transform the buying and selling experience.
-And we know that fiscal 2016 we'll continue that spend.

-As we stand up new marketplaces, I think we'll have a better opportunity to address what the tail of that spending is because when you take products to market, you learn a lot about how well the product market fit is and whether there's additional adjustments that are necessary which
+And we certainly are focused on having that done in a timely fashion.
+But what's more important for us is rather than managing the precise amount of money we spend is to ensure that we get a great product that can transform the buying and selling experience.
+And we know that fiscal 2016 will continue that spend as we stand up new marketplaces.
+I think we'll have a better opportunity to address what the tail of that spending is because when you take products to market, you learn a lot about how well the product market fit is, and whether there's additional adjustments that are necessary which translates to whether there's additional spending that's necessary.
+And so, I can't give you precise views on whether we're at the tail end of the spending y et.
+I think let's review that in a couple quarters when we have our first marketplace, live in O4.